Today in Middle Eastern history: the North Yemen Civil War begins (1962)

 Team New, as of 1952, included…well, just Egypt, pretty much.
 And, I guess, the Palestinian resistance that would eventually coalesce into the Palestine Liberation Organization.
 But a funny thing started happening as, thanks in no small measure to the Suez Crisis, Nasser and his message gained potency outside Egypt.
-A 1954 coup in Syria brought a vaguely Nasser-friendly collection of parties to power there, and after some more political shuffling the Syrian government agreed to enter political union with Nasser’s Egypt, as the United Arab Republic, in 1958.
+A 1954 coup in Syria brought a vaguely Nasser-friendly collection of parties to power there, and after some more political shuffling the Syrian government agreed to enter political union with Nasser’s Egypt, known as the United Arab Republic, in 1958.
 Tunisia gained its independence from France in 1956 as a republic, not a monarchy, and Algeria’s war of independence, which began in 1954, was led by a republican insurgency.
 More significantly, an Iraqi coup in 1958, very much modeled on Nasser’s 1952 coup in Egypt, took down the Hashemites there.
 Although the leader of that Iraqi coup, Abd al-Karim Qasim, decided quickly that he was not interested in Nasserism, the loss of one of the region’s established post-colonial monarchies was a shot across the bow at the rest of them.

-The 1962 coup was not the first attempt that Yemeni military officers had made at ousting Ahmad from power.
-An earlier attempt in 1955 failed when the king, fairly cleverly, distracted the coup leaders with negotiations over a handover of power while going behind their backs and bribing their supporters to abandon them.
-Later, when Nasser formed the UAR with Syria in 1958, Ahmad and his son/heir, Muhammad al-Badr, pledged their support for the project but stopped short of full union with it.
-Muhammad al-Badr, in fact, seems to have been a Nasser fan, because when he succeeded his father in September 1962 he appointed a Nasserist army colonel, Abdullah Sallal, as the head of his palace guard.
+The 1962 coup was not the first attempt that Yemeni military officers had made at ousting the Mutawakkilites from power.
+A 1955 attempt against Muhammad’s father, Ahmad bin Yahya (d.
+1962), failed when the king, fairly cleverly, distracted the coup leaders with negotiations over a handover of power while going behind their backs and bribing their supporters to abandon them.
+Later, when Nasser formed the UAR with Syria in 1958, Ahmad and Muhammad pledged their support for the project but stopped short of full union with it.
+While Ahmad was perhaps just playing along to stay on Nasser’s good side, Muhammad seems to have been a genuine Nasser fan, because when he succeeded his father in September 1962 he appointed a Nasserist army colonel, Abdullah Sallal, as the head of his palace guard.
 This turned out to be kind of a mistake.

 Nasser seems content to have had North Yemen’s support in 1958—he’d still been interested in engineering regime change there, but it doesn’t seem to have been that high on his list of priorities.
 But by 1962 he was in a much different place.
-A coup in Syria the year before had wrenched that country out of the UAR and suddenly the whole pan-Arab project looked like it was on the rocks.
+A coup in Syria the year before had yanked that country out of the UAR and suddenly the whole pan-Arab project looked like it was on the rocks.
 Nasser, who plaintively retained “United Arab Republic” as Egypt’s name even though there was no union anymore, cast around for a new partner and settled on Yemen, where Sallal was already in place to make some magic happen.
 He also appears to have seen North Yemen as his gateway to South Yemen, which was at the time still a patchwork of British protectorates.
-Liberating those protectorates would have bolstered Nasser’s anti-imperialist credentials and given him a chance to exercise his hostility toward Egypt’s former colonial master.
+Liberating those protectorates would have bolstered Nasser’s anti-imperialist credentials and given him a chance to work out some of his hostility toward Egypt’s former colonial overlords.

 As I mentioned above, Imam Ahmad died in September 1962, and when Muhammad al-Badr succeeded him there were already at least four plots underway to overthrow him.
 One involved a group of disaffected royals and is irrelevant to the story.
 Two involved Yemeni military officers, and Nasser—who’d already begun supporting and promoting a “free officers movement” under Sallal like the one he’d led in Egypt—convinced these two efforts to merge into one under Sallal’s leadership.
-The fourth was a tribal uprising by northern Yemen’s very large and very powerful Hashid tribal confederation.
-It also combined its efforts with Sallal’s.
-The coup plotters moved on the night of September 25, rolling tanks up to the royal palace in Sanaa and opening fire.
+The fourth was a tribal uprising by northern Yemen’s very large and very powerful Hashid confederation.
+That movement also combined its efforts with Sallal’s.
+The coup plotters struck on the night of September 25, rolling tanks up to the royal palace in Sanaa and opening fire.
 By morning most of the capital was in rebel hands, and Sallal was about to become the new president of a republican North Yemen.

 For most 20th century Arab coups this would have been the end of the story—the republicans would have taken over and Nasser may well have had a new partner for his UAR project.
 Two things make the North Yemen case different.
 For one thing, Muhammad al-Badr survived and managed to escape, living to fight another day so to speak.
 For another, the Arab Cold War meant that the Mutawakkilite ruler would have considerable foreign support to bolster his royalist resistance.
 The Saudis took the lead here, despite the fact that the Mutawakkilites were Shiʿa.
 For as intolerant of Shiʿism as Wahhabi Sunnism can be, what the Saudis have always opposed is revolution, whether from Iranian Shiʿa, Yemeni Shiʿa, or Egyptian-backed republicans.
 Muhammad al-Badr was a king, one of the old guard in the Arab world, fighting for his life against a revolutionary threat that might roll over Saudi Arabia next, and so the Saudis supported him.